qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 Instead of creating new polygons to join the forest areas, we are going to use the *Vertex Tool* to edit and join existing polygons.

 #.
-Enter edit mode (if it isn't active already)
+Enter edit mode (if it is not active already)
 #.
-Select the |vertexToolActiveLayer| :sup:`Vertex Tool`
+Select the |vertexToolActiveLayer| :sup:`Vertex Tool` tool.
 #.
-Pick an area of forest, select a corner and move it to an adjoining
+Choose an area of forest, select a vertex, and move it to an
-   corner so two forest sections meet:
+   adjoining vertex so that the two forest features meet:

    .. figure:: img/corner_selected_move.png
       :align: center

 #.
-Click on the nodes and snap them into place.
+Click on the other vertices and snap them into place.

    The topologically correct border looks like this: